Estadio José María Minella

 The Estadio José María Minella is a stadium in the city of Mar del Plata, Argentina.
-It is owned and administrated by the Municipality of General Pueyrredón.
+Owned by the Municipality of General Pueyrredón, the venue is administered by Minella Stadium S.A. since August 2025.
 Inaugurated for the 1978 FIFA World Cup hosted by Argentina, the stadium is currently used by local clubs Alvarado and Aldosivi to play their home matches.

 The stadium is named after renowned football player and manager José María Minella, a native of Mar del Plata and regarded as one of the most notable footballers of that city.

 History

-Argentina was chosen as the host 1978 World Cup of the nation by FIFA in London, England on 6 July 1966, and Mar del Plata, as one of the most touristic cities in the country, was selected as a venue.
+Argentina was chosen as the host nation of the 1978 World Cup by FIFA in London, England on 6 July 1966, and Mar del Plata, as one of the most touristic cities in the country, was selected as a venue.
 The stadium has the distinction of being the southernmost stadium to host a World Cup match.
-The organizing committee, under supervision of the military dictatorship that ruled Argentina since 1976, decided to build a new stadium on the same spot as 40 years earlier it had been the Mar del Plata hippodrome.
-The construction began in 1975 and the stadium was opened on May 21, 1978 with a friendly match between a team formed by players from Mar del Plata and another one with players from Tandil.
+The organizing committee, under supervision of the military dictatorship that ruled Argentina since 1976, decided to build a new stadium on the same spot where the Mar del Plata hippodrome had been located 40 years earlier.
+The construction began in 1975 and the stadium was opened on May 21, 1978, with a friendly match between a team formed by players from Mar del Plata and another one with players from Tandil.

-The sports journalist Mario Trucco proposed the name to honour José María Minella, a renowned former midfielder from Mar del Plata, who played during the 1930s and 1940s for River Plate and the Argentina national football team, and later manager of River Plate team from 1945 to 1959 in what became one of the team's most successful eras.
+The sports journalist Mario Trucco proposed the name to honour José María Minella, a renowned former midfielder from Mar del Plata, who played during the 1930s and 1940s for River Plate and the Argentina national football team, and later River Plate manager from 1945 to 1959 in what became one of the team's most successful eras.

 During the 1978 World Cup Mar del Plata hosted six Fifa World Cup matches, three Group 1 and three Group 3 matches.

 As the city of Mar del Plata is a very important tourist destination and the biggest seaside beach resort in Argentina, since its construction this stadium has been the main host of the many annual Summer Tournaments.
-Prior to the construction of Minella stadium, the main venue of the city was General San Martín Stadium, with capacity for 15,000 spectators.
+Prior to the construction of Minella stadium, the main venue of the city had been General San Martín Stadium, with capacity for 15,000 spectators.
 That venue used to host matches of local teams San Lorenzo, Kimberley and Aldosivi.

+In 1985 the stadium hosted the New Zealand rugby team that played at the stadium as part of their tour of Argentina.
+The national side beat Mar del Plata Rugby Union 56–6.
+The All Blacks would return in 1991, also playing vs the Mar del Plata Union, beating them 48–6.